How To Check Database Size In Oracle

 WHERE segment_name='EMPLOYEE';

-The below image is the output of the above code, yellow text the script, and the red marked area is the result of the script.
+The below image is the output of the above code; the yellow text is the script, and the red marked area is the result of the script.

 You may also like to read the following Oracle tutorials.

-In this tutorial, we have learned how to check database size in oracle.
-Also, we have covered these topics.
+In this tutorial, we learned how to check database size in Oracle.